sgjava/byoc/README.md

 [BYOC](https://github.com/sgjava/byoc/wiki) is a RK3066 based system that turns an Android Google TV player into an intelligent camera system.
-You can of course just use it as a network based webcam as well.
+You can of course just use it as a wireless IP based webcam as well.

 ### FreeBSD License